TIADSM5-Proyecto-integrador/ProyectoIntegradoraDeQuinto/README.md

 ## Usage

-1. Run the application with `npm start`.
+1. Run the application with `npm run dev`.
 2. Access the application at `http://localhost:3000`.

 Thank you for considering contributing!
 If you want to collaborate on this project, follow these steps: